 After I’m all geared up, I decide which patient I will see first.
 What influences this decision depends on if anyone has a time-sensitive medication (like insulin) or needs to get off the unit ASAP (for something like dialysis or some other off-unit procedure).
 If someone is leaving the unit, I’ve got to visit them first.

 Basically, I need to see every single patient and complete a nursing assessment on them.
 This consists of a basic assessment of each body system, focusing on areas of concern if needed.
 This only takes a minute or two, depending on what’s going on with the patient.
-I’ll start with asking basic orientation questions, listen to heart/lung/bowel sounds, look at skin, feel pulses, look incisions/wounds, ask about pain, elimination, ambulation, and a few more things.
+I’ll start with asking basic orientation questions, listen to heart/lung/bowel sounds, look at the skin, feel pulses, look at incisions/wounds, ask about pain, elimination, ambulation, and a few more things.

-After I’ve completed my assessment, I then administer their scheduled medications and see if any as needed (or PRN) medications are needed.
+After I’ve completed my assessment, I then administer their scheduled medications and see if any as-needed (or PRN) medications are needed.
 These meds can be things like pain meds, nausea meds, stool softeners, and more.